PhanVuQuocThang/EscapeTheRoom/README.md

 # EscapeTheRoom
  First project I've ever made.
-The official name is Space Travel
+The official name is Space Travel.
+No further development will be made.